AndieWill510/tinydoor/Options/073-spend-your-spoons-where-you-are-believed.md

 Being met by people who understand sensory cost, social cost, masking cost, and recovery debt can give the body fewer fires to manage.

-This does not mean every Autistic space will be perfect.
+This does not mean every Neurodivergent space will be perfect.

 It means you are allowed to seek rooms that do not require you to become smaller to be tolerated.